What are some common web design mistakes, and how do I avoid them?

 At the end of the day, we want to minimize visual distractions.
 We want to make the website easier to read and understand.

-If you want to learn more about how to improve your website design we have an upcoming webinar that you won't want to miss:
+If you want to learn more about how to improve your website design we have an upcoming webinar that you won't want to miss.
+If you can spare just 11 minutes out of your day click below to watch the recording.

 If you can't, take two seconds: subscribe to our Youtube channel, where you'll find a lot of great videos.